-In the meantime the E-1 photo payload was collecting pictures through the hole in the S-band horn and there was great elation at the tracking station as the E-1 ground processing system produced 100-foot-resolution pictures on many orbits, even though they were rather vignetted.
+In the meantime the E-1 photo payload was collecting pictures through the hole in the S-band horn and there was great elation at the tracking station as the E-1 ground processing system produced 100-foot-resolution pictures on many orbits. even though they were rather vignetted.
 There was great anticipation of bigger and better pictures when the squib was fired on orbit 21 to remove the F-1 payload, but the results suggest that a catastrophe had occurred.
 The spacecraft was never heard from again.

-This proved to be the only successful SAMOS Atlas/Agena readout program launch. and it was only a partial success.
+f This proved to be the only successful SAMOS Atlas/Agena readout program launch, and it was only a partial success.
 The third E-1/F-1 was cancelled to save money for the E-2 launch the following spring.
-Unfortunately, in April 1961 the Atlas booster for that vehicle blew up on the pad; consequently, shortly thereafter, the photo readout program was cancelled in favor of the more promising photo recovery programs (the already successful CORONA, and GAMBIT, approved for development).
-The third E-1/F-1 payload was placed in storage EO 13526 3.3(b)(1)>25Yrs
+Unfortunately, in April 1961 the Atlas booster for that vehicle blew up on the pad; consequently, shortly thereafter, the photo readout program was cancelled in favor of the more promising photo recovery programs (the already successfu) CORONA, and GAMBIT, approved for development).
+The third E-1/F-l payload was placed in storage until the F-1 was resurrected and used as the Group 0 payload in the upcoming Project 102 missions.